visoft/goodbye-syntax-highlighter/readme.txt

 === Goodbye Syntax Highlighter ===
 Contributors: dwhitevisoft
 Donate link: http://www.visoftinc.com/
-Tags: highlight.js, syntax, code, pre, highlight, syntaxhighlighter Requires at least: 3.1
+Tags: highlight.js, syntax, code, pre, highlight, syntaxhighlighter, geshi Requires at least: 3.1
 Tested up to: 3.5
-Stable tag: 0.1.1
+Stable tag: 0.1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Say goodbye to plugins like SyntaxHighlighter Evolved and hello to highlight.js.
+Say goodbye to plugins like SyntaxHighlighter Evolved and WP-Syntax (NEW!) and hello to [highlight.js](http://softwaremaniacs.org/soft/highlight/en/).
 With this plugin, you can seamlessly transition from one to another.

 == Description ==
 For years I've used [Alex Gorbatchev's SyntaxHighlighter](http://alexgorbatchev.com/SyntaxHighlighter/).
 It has served me well over the years.
 When I moved to WordPress I tried various plugins based on the library, such [SyntaxHighlighter Evolved](http://wordpress.org/extend/plugins/syntaxhighlighter/).